Nondegenerate neck pinches along the mean curvature flow: Preliminary results

 \section{Preliminary results}

 In this section we will recall and prove some basic results which will be used later.
-Throughout the paper we consider the mean curvature flow of embedded closed hypersurfaces $S_t\subset \mathbb{R}^3$, for $t\in [0, T_1)$, where $T_1$ is the first singular time of the flow.
-By the results of \cite{CCMS24_2} we can assume that we have already slightly perturbed the initial surface $S_0$ in such a way that $S_t$ only has spherical and cylindrical singularities.
-Without loss of generality we can assume that at $T_1$ there are only cylindrical singularities, since spherical singularities would correspond to a connected component of the flow disappearing at time $T_1$.
+Throughout the paper we consider the mean curvature flow of embedded closed hypersurfaces $S_t\subset \mathbb{R}^3$.
+The flow can be defined for all time in a weak sense, through singularities, as a unit regular, cyclic integral Brakke flow (see Ilmanen~\cite{Ilmanen94}, White~\cite{White09}).
+By the results of Chodosh-Choi-Mantoulidis-Schulze~\cite{CCMS24_2} we can assume that we have already slightly perturbed the initial surface $S_0$ in such a way that $S_t$ only has spherical and cylindrical singularities.
+Using Hershkovits-White~\cite{HW19} and Choi-Haslhofer-Hershkovits~\cite{CHH22}, this implies that the flow is non-fattening.
+This further implies that if we consider a sequence of initial conditions $S^i_0$ converging to $S_0$, then the corresponding Brakke flows $S^i_t$ converge to $S_t$, and using Bernstein-Wang~\cite[Corollary 1.2]{BW17}, for large $i$ these flows also only have spherical and cylindrical singularities.

 In the arguments below, various constants will depend on a bound for the area ratios of $S_t$, or equivalently, on a bound on the entropy of $S_0$, which implies similar bounds for any rescaling of any time slice of $S_t$.
 We will therefore assume that uniform area ratio bounds hold for any (rescaled) mean curvature flow considered below, and we will not explicitly state the dependence of other constants on these bounds.